bennyLCK/tp/docs/UserGuide.md

 *  `edit 1 h/iPhone Review` Edits the headline of the 1st article to be `iPhone Review`.
 *  `edit 2 h/iPhone Review i/` Edits the headline of the 2nd article to be `iPhone Review` and clears all existing interviewees.

+> :warning:
+> You should only use each prefixes once, except the `t/` prefix for Tags.
+If you use multiple prefixes in one command, eg. `add -a h/My Article d/20-10-2023 s/draft h/My Second Article` only the value that comes after the last duplicate prefix to be added, which means that in this case, the header of the article will be "My Second Article".

 ### [3.2.5.
 Searching for an Article by Headline : `find -a`](#32-managing-articles)